OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

 Wildcards '*', '?' or '['] of :cpp:func:`VSIGlob` can be used for input dataset
 names, even on files located on network file systems such as /vsis3/, /vsigs/, /vsiaz/, etc.
-Alternatively if an input dataset name is prefixed by the `@` character, it will be assumed to contain the list of actual dataset names (one per line) to use as input datasets.
+Alternatively, if an input dataset name is prefixed by the `@` character, it will be assumed to contain the list of actual dataset names (one per line) to use as input datasets.

-:program:`gdal raster mosaic` does some checks to ensure that all files that will be put in the resulting file have similar characteristics: number of bands, projection, color interpretation, etc. If not, files that do not match the common characteristics will be skipped.
+:program:`gdal raster mosaic` does some checks to ensure that all files that will be put in the resulting file have similar characteristics: number of bands, color interpretation, etc. If not, files that do not match the common characteristics will be skipped.

-:program:`gdal raster mosaic` requires all inputs to share the same CRS.
+All inputs must share the same CRS, and a mismatch causes an error rather than the file being skipped.
 When inputs are in different CRSs, create a :ref:`GTI <raster.gti>` tile index instead, and set the target CRS, resolution and resampling method when creating it.
 The GTI driver then reprojects each source directly from its native CRS into the target CRS when pixels are read.
-This avoids unnecessary double resampling and associated quality loss.
+Setting these when creating the index, rather than reprojecting it afterwards, avoids resampling the data twice and the associated quality loss.
 See :example:`gdal-driver-gti-create-reproject`.

 Starting with GDAL 3.12, a function (e.g., ``min``, ``mean``, ``median``) can be specified (:option:`--pixel-function`) to calculate pixel values from